 How to hang shelves in an apartment

 Today I am sharing a review of a really fun product that would have come in handy a few years ago when we lived in an apartment: High & Mighty floating shelves!
 I’m installing them with my brother’s girlfriend in their apartment.
+High & Mighty provided the shelving for this project, and this article contains affiliate links.

-As many apartment dwellers know, holes in apartment rental walls are sometimes frowned upon.
+As many apartment dwellers know, holes in apartment rental walls are often frowned upon.
 It’s one of the things that can make personalizing a rental so difficult.
 Nail holes are usually fine, but larger holes like screws and drywall anchors are often no-gos.

-How do High & Mighty Floating Shelves Work?
+How do High & Mighty floating shelves work?

 One of the great things about all the High & Mighty products is that they are designed to be used on drywall–specifically ½” or thicker drywall.
 (They can be used with thinner drywall, but the weight capacity might be reduced.)
 This helps you avoid the issue of having to drill large holes for drywall anchors and screws.

 The flat floating shelves have a weight limit of 15–25 lbs depending on the length you choose.
-We’re working with the 36” black flat floating shelf, so 25 lb gives us a lot of room to add things.
+We’re working with a 36” flat floating shelf, so 25 lb gives us a lot of room to add things.
 You might be wondering how the tiny pins can hold so much weight—it’s because they have a curved shape that helps distribute the weight.
 They are also hardened, unlike a lot of decorative nails and picture hangers.

 I was skeptical about how these shelves could hold so much, and I spoke to the company about it.
 They said that they are 100% confident in the weight ratings they’ve provided because their shelves have gone through extensive testing.
 Actually, their shelves meet or exceed the weight ratings of most competitor floating shelves that require anchors or stud mounting.